JoshuBao/mixtape-miles/README.md

 # Mixtape Miles

-A travel blog that collects songs and stories from strangers encountered during road trips across America.
-Each journey has a unique musical theme, creating collaborative playlists that capture the places visited and the people met along the way.
+A travel blog that collects songs and stories from strangers encountered during journeys around the world.
+Each adventure has a unique musical theme, creating collaborative playlists that capture the places visited and the people met along the way.

-## Current Journey: Berkeley to Oregon
+## Current Journey: West Coast Adventure

 **Theme:** What is a song that reminds you of growing up?

-We're hitting the road from Berkeley, California to Portland, Oregon, asking strangers about the songs that shaped their childhood.
-Each person we meet adds a new track to our collaborative road trip playlist.
+We're traveling up the Pacific Coast from Berkeley to Portland, meeting locals and fellow travelers, asking about the songs that shaped their childhood.
+Each person we meet adds a new track to our collaborative journey playlist.

 ## Features

 - **Home Page:** Showcases our current journey with featured song stories
-- **Trip Archive:** Browse past and upcoming musical journeys
+- **Journey Archive:** Browse past and upcoming musical adventures
 - **About Page:** Learn about the Mixtape Miles concept and mission
 - **Responsive Design:** Works beautifully on all devices

+## Future Journeys

+Our travels take many forms:
+- Coastal road trips
+- Train journeys across continents
+- Urban explorations of musical heritage
+- Backpacking adventures in remote regions
+- International cultural exchanges

 ## Tech Stack